i-am-lmi0/DuckParadise/README.md

 ## Bot Status

-You can check the current operational status of DuckyBot on our UptimeRobot status page:
+You can check the current operational status of DuckParadise on our UptimeRobot status page:

 [https://stats.uptimerobot.com/hDrQ8mdokf](https://stats.uptimerobot.com/hDrQ8mdokf)